Weld Profile Estimator

-Predict weld cross-section geometry including penetration depth, bead width, and HAZ dimensions.
-Visualize the weld profile before welding.
+Estimate weld cross-section geometry including penetration depth, bead width, and HAZ dimensions.
+Treat the profile view as a planning aid before test weld validation.

 Welding Parameters